jonlpersson/ed-latimore/site/_posts/2021-08-09-how-to-understand-and-forgive-your-parents.md

 A lot of angst we feel towards our parents is driven by the idea that if we were put in the same situation, with the same resources and knowledge, we somehow would have made a different and more beneficial decision.

-Of course, this is patently false, but this belief is probably responsible for many estranged relationships.&nbsp;
+Of course, this is patently false, but this belief is probably responsible for many estranged relationships.

 ***\[I used to have a problem with my mom because her decisions put me through an incredibly rough upbringing.
 However, now I'm grateful for the lessons I learned from it.
 [Read the lessons here.](/7-benefits-of-having-a-rough-childhood/)\]***